 Payment of the Purchase Price are duly secured, including pledge over MCV's shares, pledge over Ivan plant and over MCV's mining tenements located in the Antofagasta region of Chile.
-As of September 30, 2024, valuation of the underlying assets provided by a third party exceeds the value of the account receivable.
+As of March 31, 2025, valuation of the underlying assets provided by a third party exceeds the value of the account receivable.

 5Q failed to meet the first installment of the amended payment calendar, and therefore, on September 10, 2024, the Company submitted a petition for liquidation of MCV, in order to commence a liquidation process.
 The company is the majority creditor in the liquidation process.
-As a result of these events the company assessed the recoverability of the account receivable in the context of the liquidation process, and concluded that an impairment of \$2.3 million as of September 30, 2024 was required.
-As of September 30, 2024, the company has a net receivable of \$4.7 million (\$6.6 million as of December 31, 2023).
-Management estimated the recoverable amount of the account receivable using probability weighted scenarios which incorporated expectations of the liquidation process as well as the valuation of the underlying assets subject to liquidation, the associated costs and the ultimate recoverable amounts.
+As a result of these events, the company assessed the recoverability of the accounts receivable in the context of the liquidation process and concluded that an impairment of \$2.3 million as of December 31, 2024, was required.
+As of March 31, 2025, the company has a net receivable of \$4.8 million (\$4.7 million as of December 31, 2024).
+Management estimated the recoverable amount of the accounts receivable using probability-weighted scenarios, which incorporated expectations of the liquidation process as well as the valuation of the underlying assets subject to liquidation, the associated costs and the ultimate recoverable amounts.